EmId11/improved-100-prisoners-puzzle-strategy/README.md

     * They keep applying the same rules for moving between rows.
     * This process continues until either they find their number or reach the 50-box limit.
 5. **Group Success:**
-    * The entire group succeeds only if every prisoner finds their number within their 50-box limit
+    * The entire group succeeds only if every prisoner finds their number within their 50-box limit.

+**Algorithm:**
 ![image](https://github.com/user-attachments/assets/956e81a2-99dc-4136-a93d-50ec59d4187a)

 **An example of a successful search (for a single prisoner):**